SethMMorton/natsort/docs/source/shell.rst

       --noexp               Do not consider an exponential as part of a number, i.e. 1e4, would be considered as 1, "e", and 4, not as 10000.
 This only effects the --number-type=float.
+      --locale, -l          Causes natsort to use locale-aware sorting.
+On some systems, the underlying C library is broken, so if you get results that you do not expect please install PyICU and try again.
 Description
 -----------